| |

 However, I am not a software engineer, and I lack the tech skills to convert W$R to a

-Mac or iPad app or do other complex things like create an online multiplayer version.
+Mac or iPad app or do other complex things like creating an online multiplayer version.

 Development of an iPad version resumed in May, 2014, and if it had succeeded this time,

-an app was to have been available some time in late 2014.
-However, the developers apparently
+an app was to have been available some time late that year.
+However, the developers

 ran out of funding again, and still could not get 2+2 to (consistently) equal 4 in their